Wednesday, August 29, 2012

 ~~~~~~~~~~

-So often we fret and fray with our minds' incessant chatter, over what something is or is not.
-Whether single and dating, committed in a relationship, or all alone with yourself as your nearest companion, we want to know in a reasonable manner the answer to the question, Is this love?
+So often we fret and fray over what something is or is not.
+Whether dating, in a relationship, or focusing on your solitude, we can't help but wonder, Is this love?
 Is this love?

 If you want a litmus test, if you're seeking clarity, then peek in with purpose.
 Look it straight in the eye.
 Feel how honestly you want to hold your gaze.
 Feel how wholly they hold theirs back.
 Feel how long you could stand to stay with them in that spot.
 It is what it is.
 If you look clearly, you will see.
 If you really want to know, the how is simple.
 The answer's in the eyes.
 Yours and theirs.
 Just look.
 You might not get the combination or reality that you want.
 But it's all there in plain sight.